ReactiveX/RxJava/docs/Error-Handling-Operators.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/catch.html](http://reactivex.io/documentation/operators/catch.html)

-When the reactive type signals an error event, the error will be swallowed and replaced by a complete event.
+Instructs a reactive type to swallow an error event and replace it by a completion event.

-Optionally, a `io.reactivex.functions.Predicate` can be specified that gives more control over when an error event should be replaced by a complete event, and when not.
+Optionally, a `io.reactivex.functions.Predicate` can be specified that gives more control over when an error event should be replaced by a completion event, and when not.

 ### onErrorComplete example